zveric/Enviromental-Science-Notes/Climate Change/Ozone/Anthropogenic Climate Change.md

-- Anthropogenic climate change is the result of an exess of greenhouse gasses within the atmosphere. [[The Greenhouse Effect]] that these gasses cause is exasabated by the exess of gasses.
+- Anthropogenic climate change is the result of an excess of greenhouse gasses within the atmosphere. [[The Greenhouse Effect]] that these gasses cause is exasperated by the excess of gasses.
-- This causes the earth to heat up as the natural [[Dynamic Equalibrium]]is disrupted.
+- This causes the earth to heat up as the natural [[Dynamic Equilibrium]]is disrupted.